-Other than large waterways, all other habitat types had lower bat species richness and activity than golf course dams and sediment ponds/wetlands.
-Nevertheless, they still provide habitat for a suite of bats, including some that were not recorded at golf course dams or sediment ponds/wetlands, and require suitable management.
+Other than large waterways, all other habitat types had lower bat species richness and activity than golf course dams and sediment ponds/wetlands, though sampling on wide tracks in bushland sites is likely to increase species richness and bat activity at this habitat type as activity is known to be focused along such linear features.
+Nevertheless, these habitats are still used by a suite of bats, including some that were not recorded at golf course dams or sediment ponds/wetlands, and require suitable management.
 For example, the threatened species F. tasmaniensis was detected at a single bushland site (ID44 - Sir Phillip Game Reserve) in both, 2018 and 2019 but was not recorded at sediment ponds/wetlands.
-Furthermore, these habitat types are used for foraging by bats, albeit at low levels.
-Considering the productivity of some bushland embedded in urban areas with underlying shale soils, such patches have high conservation value for bats (Basham et al. 2011) and it is important that these patches are protected and managed.
+Furthermore, these habitat types are used for foraging by bats, albeit at low levels (Gonsalves et al. 2020).
+Productive bushland on shale soils is known to have high conservation value for bats (Basham et al. 2011) and it is important that these patches are protected and managed.

-Given its close association with waterways, M. macropus is a species that may respond to the provision of converted pools.
-However the species is yet to be recorded at converted pools after four years of monitoring (Gonsalves et al. 2017, 2018, 2019) and was rarely recorded at creeks.
-Activity of M. macropus was greatest over waterbodies with large pools, such as golf course dams.
+Given its close association with waterways, M. macropus is a species that was thought to potentially respond to the provision of converted pools.
+However, the species is yet to be recorded at converted pools after six years of monitoring (Gonsalves et al. 2017, 2018, 2019, 2020, 2021) and was rarely recorded at creeks.
+Activity of M. macropus was greatest over waterbodies with large pools, mainly golf course dams.
 The failure to record M. macropus at converted pool sites suggests that habitat provided by these sites is not currently suitable for the species.
 Converted pools can have relatively high cover of emergent aquatic vegetation and this can negatively affect the ability of trawling bats to detect prey (Boonman et al. 1998).
-Furthermore, >80 % of all converted pools did not have a water pump installed, providing still water that promoted the development of algae that covered parts of or the entire pool.
 Conversely, golf course dams generally had <10 % emergent vegetation cover and lacked algal cover, though leaf litter was sometimes present.
-Increasing the size and area of open water (i.e., reducing emergent aquatic vegetation and algal mats) will make converted pools more suitable for use by M. macropus.
-However, for most converted pools, increasing their size is not likely to be feasible and emergent aquatic vegetation can provide benefits for other fauna (e.g., invertebrates, frogs, fish).
-Myotis macropus also appears to be sensitive to artificial light (unpublished data - J. Haddock) and most converted pools had lighting within 10 m, though the impact of lights on pools was considered to be minimal in 2020 (Pers.
+Increasing the size and area of open water (i.e., reducing emergent aquatic vegetation and algal mats) will make converted pools more suitable for use by M. macropus, however this is unlikely to be feasible.
+Myotis macropus also appears to be sensitive to artificial light (unpublished data - J. Haddock) and most converted pools had lighting within 10 m, though the impact of lights on pools was considered to be minimal (Pers.
 Comm.
-C. Costello).
+C. Foulis/H. Henning).
 Golf courses tended to have no light or very low levels of light around dams.
-If emergent aquatic vegetation was reduced at converted pools, reducing lighting may enhance the suitability of this habitat type for M. macropus.
-Red lights should be used when artificial lighting is needed for safety/security purposes as bats, including M. macropus, are known to be less sensitive to this wavelength of light (Spoelstra et al. 2017; unpublished data - J. Haddock).
+Red lights should be used when artificial lighting is needed for safety/security purposes, as bats, including M. macropus, are known to be less sensitive to this wavelength of light (Spoelstra et al. 2017; unpublished data - J. Haddock).
 Future investigation of the availability of roosting habitat for M. macropus (e.g., via radio-tracking or acoustic surveys of subterranean structures) in the urban matrix and near green spaces may provide more context for trends revealed during acoustic monitoring of waterbodies in the LGA.

-Myotis macropus was rarely recorded at pools on creeks in 2018, 2019 and 2020, with the species only detected at a single creek (Moores Creek) in each year.
+Myotis macropus was rarely recorded at pools on creeks, with the species only detected at a single creek (Moores Creek) in each year.
 Pools on creeks were relatively small compared to golf course dams and sediment ponds/wetlands and were located deep in drainage gullies that had a high level of projective foliage cover.
 This cover likely contributes to acoustic and physical clutter around pools on creeks, making them less suitable for foraging by M. macropus.
 Reducing cover of riparian weeds may serve to improve access to creek pools for M. macropus.